 Laughter and fun are certainly one of the keys to better mental health.
 As mentioned earlier, many online groups share and encourage others who enjoy colouring.
 In some cities, you might find Colouring Parties where people gather to sip wine and socialise.

 Colouring in can be therapeutic and reduce stress.
 It helps to improve mood and enhance mindfulness.
 In a study, participants were engaged in colouring independently and in a studio with an art therapist.
 Both situations helped to reduce stress.
 However, those who worked with an art therapist had significant improvement in their self-perceptions and positive mood.

 Colouring is therapeutic but is no replacement for therapy.
 If you do enjoy an artistic activity and want to improve your mental health, consider seeking an art therapist.

 The beauty of colouring-in books is that there is no prerequired skillset.
 You can come up with a beautiful image without being an artist.
 Perhaps the last time you picked up a colouring pencil was when you were a kid.
 That's okay because it's hard to mess up a colouring-in page, and the stakes are so low.

 Completing a sheet is so rewarding when you see the finished product that's unique to your abilities.
 The instant gratification you feel fills you with a sense of accomplishment and positivity.

 Colouring in allows you to disconnect from your devices and reconnect with your family.
 As you enjoy your colouring in, you can encourage your kids to participate in a 'gadget-free hour'.
 Doing such activities with your family can bring more mindful moments together.
 You can bond over the things you create.

-Excited to try colouring in yourself?
-Purchase my Bird Colouring-in Printable sheets here and start your creative journey from the comfort of your home.
+If you're ready to start coloring some nature-inspired bird designs, check out my bird coloring printables and start your creative journey from the comfort of your home.